 If you're doing a specific application for a company and you know which credit reference agency it uses, it's obviously a priority to check that one.
 But as a general housekeeping rule we suggest you check all three credit reports at least once a year, because they all have an impact.

-Don't worry about over-checking your credit report.
-Your checks aren't recorded on the report, and it's something that only you and the credit reference agency will know about.
-Check EVERY detail and do it regularly.
+When you do check your reports, make sure you check EVERY detail and do it regularly.
 PLUS always check before making any big applications to minimise your risk of rejection.

 How to check your full credit report for FREE